The functionalities of DMX can be extended through plugins. Below you find an overview.

 DMX offers a plugin to support geodata.
 Every topic with an address can be shown on a geographical map.
 The so-called geomaps are a special type of Topicmap in DMX.
 Geomaps are based on openstreetmap.org.
 Here is an example of how to create and populate them: Edit a person or an organization and add an address.

-Open the search and create dialog.
+Open the Search/Create dialog.
 Enter a name for the new Topicmap, e.g. “Our Geomap”.
-In the topic type selector choose “Topicmap”.
-Underneath it you can now choose the type of Topicmap you want to add.
-Select “Geomap” and press “Create”.
+In the topic type selector scroll down to the “View” section, select “Geomap” and press “Create”.
+Note that the choice of views depends on the plugins you have installed.

 Open the Topicmap selector in the upper toolbar and select your newly created geomap.
 The map is displayed with all items you assigned an address to.